namespace-ee/react-calendar-timeline/README.md

 ### useResizeHandle
 Append a special `.rct-drag-right` handle to the elements and only resize if dragged from there.
 Defaults to `false`

+### showCursorLine
+Show a vertical line at the snap point when you mouse over the calendar

 ### stackItems
 Stack items under each other, so there is no visual overlap when times collide.
 Defaults to `false`.